ctnava/rxtechnotes/5_settings.md

 - ❌ Act as the final authority on verifying dosage or directions
 - ❌ Provide patient counseling (this is strictly a pharmacist role)

+## 🚀 Career

+### Basic Requirements

+Pharmacy Technicians must be licensed and registered in most states.
+Licensure allows them to perform pharmacy tasks under pharmacist supervision and ensures adherence to local laws. **Requirements are state-specific**, but commonly include:

+- Completion of a state-approved training program
+- Passing a national exam (PTCE or ExCPT)
+- Background checks and drug screening
+- Application through the **State Board of Pharmacy**

+California State Licensure Requirements:

+- **Proof of Education**: transcript or notarized copy of diploma OR GED / HiSET/ TASC + CHSPE
+- **Proof of Training**: affidavit of ASHP-accredited coursework, associates degree in Pharmacy Technology, or graduation from a ACPE-accredited school of pharmacy
+- **Supporting Documents (optional; skips training)**: PTCB Certification or DD-214
+- **CE Requirements**: 20 hours every 2 years, including **1 hour in cultural competency**
+- **Renewals**: Notices mailed 90 days before expiration; licenses are canceled if not renewed within 90 days post-expiration
+- **License Portability**: California has **no reciprocity**; technicians moving to other states must reapply there.
+Returning to CA may require full reapplication if the license was canceled

-### 🚀 Career Advancement
+### Advancement

 Pharmacy technicians can pursue additional certifications and training to move into more advanced or specialized roles.

+A **Certified Pharmacy Technician (CPhT)** is credentialed by organizations such as the ***Pharmacy Technician Certification Board (PTCB)*** or ***National Healthcareer Association (NHA)***.
+Certification demonstrates advanced competency and may qualify technicians for expanded duties, such as medication reconciliation or billing.

+- **Benefits**: National recognition, greater job opportunities, higher wages, enhanced credibility
+- **Exams**: Must pass either the ***Pharmacy Technician Certification Exam (PTCE)*** (by the PTCB) or ***Examination for Certified Pharmacy Technicians (ExCPT)*** (by the NHA)
+- **Recertification**: Every 2 years, requiring 20 hours of ASHP-accredited **Continuing Education (CE)**, including:
+  - 1 hour in **Pharmacy Law**
+  - 1 hour in **Patient Safety**

 In hospital settings especially, there is increased focus on:

 - ⚠️ Medication safety
 - 📋 Regulatory compliance